plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 A Politique that grants or constrains authority applies in all Sub-Cercles as well, recursively, unless otherwise stated.
 A Politique that changes a default rule or process in the Constitution applies only within the Cercle that holds the Politique, or, if explicitly stated, within all Sub-Cercles as well, recursively.
 In the latter case, a Sub-Cercle may still override that Politique via one of its own, unless explicitly forbidden in the original Politique.

-### 3.2 Changing Governance
+### 3.2 Changing Gouvernance

-Any Cercle Member of a Cercle may propose changing its Governance.
+Any Cercle Member of a Cercle may propose changing its Gouvernance.
 The ***“Proposer”*** may do this by circulating a ***“Proposal”*** to all other Cercle Members.
 Those other Cercle Members must then have the opportunity to raise concerns about adopting the Proposal.
 Each concern is an ***“Objection”*** if it meets the criteria herein, and the person who raised it is the ***“Objector”***.
 When making Proposals or raising Objections, a Cercle Member may only represent the Rôles in the Cercle that they either fill as Rôle Lead or represent as Cercle Rep. A Cercle Member may also represent a Rôle that they have permission to temporarily represent from one of its Rôle Leads, until that permission expires or is withdrawn.

-If no Objections are raised to a Proposal, it is adopted and amends the Cercle's Governance.
+If no Objections are raised to a Proposal, it is adopted and amends the Cercle's Gouvernance.
 If Objections are raised, the Proposer and each Objector must find a way to address the Objections before the Cercle adopts the Proposal.
 After any such effort, all Cercle Members must then be given an opportunity to raise Objections again.

 #### 3.2.1 Criteria for Valid Proposals